 If an FTO or FTR (see 13 (Fast BSS transition)) sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, then FTO or FTR supports the additional rules defined in this subclause.

-An FTO that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 and sees the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE of the FTR set to 1 shall:
+An FTO that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 and receives the RSNXE from the FTR with the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield (#1474)set to 1 shall:

-Include a Diffie-Hellman Parameter element as defined in IETF RFC 8110 in the first message of the FT protocol (see 13.8 (FT authentication sequence)).
+Include a Diffie-Hellman Parameter element (#1032)in the first message of the FT protocol (see 13.8 (FT authentication sequence)).

-Choose indicated finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.
+Select a(#1476) finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.

 With the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group's scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.